adityai/vim-advanced-cheatsheet/README.md

 # Auto completion

-Type the first part of the word: priv followed by Ctrl+p
+Type the first part of the word followed by Ctrl+p